adhdPatrick/adhdPatrick-github.io/README.md

 # adhdPatrick-github.io
-My Gtihub website to show off stuff I have learned and made.
+My Github website to show off stuff I have learned and made.